Lab 06 — Cloudflare Tunnel

 - service: http_status:404

-# Inside the devcontainer
+# Inside the operator console

-cloudflared tunnel route dns $\{TUNNEL_ID\} api.$\{STUDENT\}.eplabs.cloud
+cloudflared tunnel route dns ${TUNNEL_ID} api.${STUDENT}.eplabs.cloud

 Expected output:

-2024/10/xx xx:xx:xx INF Added CNAME api.alpha.eplabs.cloud which will route to this tunnel tunnelID=xxxxxxxx-...
+2024/xx/xx xx:xx:xx INF Added CNAME api.alpha.eplabs.cloud which will route to this tunnel tunnelID=xxxxxxxx-...

 Verify the record was created:

-dig CNAME api.$\{STUDENT\}.eplabs.cloud +short
+dig CNAME api.${STUDENT}.eplabs.cloud +short

 # Expected: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx.cfargotunnel.com.